The Disappointing Truth About Wi-Fi 7

 Multi-Link Operation is not a minor add-on to Wi-Fi 7.
 Rather, it's the architectural shift that the entire updated standard is built around.
 The concept is deceptively simple: instead of treating 2.4, 5, and 6GHz as separate, mutually exclusive pipes, MLO is supposed to let a client device use multiple bands simultaneously.
 In a fully implemented system, those bands work together as a unified connection, dynamically balancing load, congestion, and interference.
 The practical benefits should be transformative.
 Latency-sensitive applications, such as gaming and video calls, should experience near-zero jitter because a device can instantly switch to an alternative link without interrupting the session.
 High-bandwidth tasks, such as 8k streaming or large file transfers, should see real speed boosts from simultaneous spectrum use.
 And in dense environments, a router should be able to shift traffic to a cleaner spectrum without the user ever noticing; roaming events, interference spikes, or channel contention should simply disappear behind the scenes.

 The 802.11be specification actually defines two very different modes of Multi-Link Operation: Simultaneous MLO and Alternating MLO.
 Simultaneous MLO is the model implied by much of today's Wi-Fi 7 marketing.
 Product pages often show multiple bands being used at once for aggregation and instant fallback, suggesting that a router can operate links concurrently for higher throughput and lower latency.
 In reality, that capability is essentially absent from current consumer hardware.
-What today's routers implement instead is Alternating MLO, a far more limited fallback mode in which devices can switch between bands but cannot use them simultaneously.
+What today's routers implement instead is Alternating MLO, a far more limited fallback mode in which devices can switch between bands but can't use them simultaneously.
 Marketing materials make these two modes appear equivalent, even complementary, but in practice, they deliver vastly different levels of performance and user experience.

 To understand why current routers fall short, we must distinguish between the two very different forms of MLO defined in the Wi-Fi 7 specification.